 Peerform accepts investors from all 50 states but its loans are only available to residents of Alaska, Alabama, Arkansas, Arizona, California, Colorado, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kentucky, Louisiana, Massachusetts, Maryland, Michigan, Minnesota, Missouri, Mississippi, Montana, North Carolina, Nebraska, New Hampshire, New Jersey, New Mexico, Nevada, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, Wisconsin.

 Peerform's has an entirely online application form that is fast and easy to complete.
 However, loan approval depends on how long it takes investors to fund a loan, which could take as long as two weeks.
 Once borrowers provide their personal information and choose a loan amount, they must upload a driver's license, passport or other official ID to verify their identity.
 Borrowers need to have a credit score of at least 600, a debt-to-income ratio below 40% and no bankruptcies, tax liens, judgements or current delinquencies on their credit history.

-Peerform has a fast and easy application process and gives borrowers a fixed interest rate, which means monthly payments don't change.
+Peerform has a fast and easy application process and gives borrowers a fixed rate, which means monthly payments don't change.
 This allows borrowers to budget better and know exactly how much the loan will cost.
-Interest rates are competitive although a little higher than Prosper and Lending Club.
+Rates are competitive although a little higher than Prosper and Lending Club.
 This is the tradeoff of having less stringent eligibility requirements and allowing borrowers with credit scores as low as 600 to apply.
-Peerform also has a lower minimum loan amount: just $1,000 and gives borrowers an interest rate offer without requiring a credit check.
+Peerform also has a lower minimum loan amount: just $1,000 and gives borrowers a rate offer without requiring a credit check.